-The Alannah & Madeline Foundation is strongly committed to protecting the privacy of your personal information.
-We are subject to the Privacy Act 1988 (Cth), including the Australian Privacy Principles contained in the Act.
+The Alannah & Madeline Foundation (ABN 96 514 115 810) (‘the Foundation / we / us / our’) is strongly committed to protecting the privacy of your personal information.

 ‘Personal information’ is any information or opinion about an identified individual or an individual who is reasonably identifiable, regardless of whether the information or opinion is true or not or whether it is recorded in a material form or not.